NathanAlmazan/nnet/README.md

 ## NNET
-A miniature implementation of Neural Network
+A miniature implementation of Neural Network using numpy library only.

 # How to use NNET?
 You can train a neural network using NNET by importing the package and calling the base class to define your model architecture.